-During an initial-selection or scan sequence, if the control unit does not require service or selection, 'select out' must be propagated by the unit within 600 nanoseconds to meet performance requirements.
+During an initial-selection sequence or control-unit-initiated sequence, if a control unit does not require service or selection, 'select out' must be propagated by the unit within 600 nanoseconds to meet performance requirements.
 In no case may propagation time exceed 1.8 microseconds per control unit.
-This time is measured from the rise of the incoming 'select out' to the rise of the outgoing 'select out.'
+This time, measured at the external cable connectors, extends from the rise of the incoming 'select out' to the rise of the outgoing 'select out'.